 The five-yearly business rates revaluations make sure each business pays its fair contribution and no more and will not raise a single extra penny for Government.
 Over a million properties will see their business rate liabilities come down as a result of revaluation.

-In the last five years, alongside rising petrol prices and increasing turnover, the rents paid on many petrol filling stations have grown.
+In the last five years, alongside rising petrol prices and increasing turnover, the rents paid on many petrol filling stations has grown.
 It is only fair to all ratepayers this is reflected in rate bills.
-The Government have put in place a £2 billion relief scheme to limit the impact on the minority with bill increases, which in 2010-11 will ensure no business property sees its rates bill increase by more than 11 per cent. as a result of the revaluation, with maximum increases capped at just 3.5 per cent. for small properties.
+The Government have put in place a £2 billion relief scheme to limit the impact on the minority with bill increases, which in 2010-11 will ensure no business property sees its rates bill increase by more than 11 per cent. per cent. as a result of the revaluation, with maximum increases capped at just 3.5 per cent. per cent. for small properties.
 That is on top of the wider support available to help ease business pressures including discounted rate bills for small businesses and deferring tax payments.